p4lang/p4c/docs/JSON_format.md

 must both resolve to integral values, which we call respectively `cond` and `offset`.
 If `cond` is 0, the primitive behaves exactly like `_jump` and we jump to the primitive call at index `offset`; otherwise the primitive is a no-op.
+- `assume` and `assert`: these 2 statements are used in P4 for formal program verification.
+They both take a single parameter (a boolean expression) and they share the same implementation in bmv2 (the switch will log an error message and abort), but they mean different things: *assume* statements are essentially inputs to the formal verification tool, while *assert* statements are conditions that need to be proven true (see [this](https://github.com/p4lang/p4c/issues/1548) Github issue for more details).
+Given their bmv2 implementation, `assert` and `assume` statements are also useful when tetsing / debugging P4 programs with bmv2.

 Support for additional primitives depends on the architecture being used.